Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The Morava stabilizer group

 \subsection{The filtration and the norm}

-\myref{isoS2SC} implies that all the results of \cite{Paper1} can be restated for the group $\Sn_{\cC}$ instead of $\Sn_2$.
-Here, I briefly review those results which will be important for the computations of this paper.
+\fullref{thm:isoS2SC} implies that all the results of \cite{Paper1} can be restated for the group $\Sn_{\cC}$ instead of $\Sn_2$.
+Here, we briefly review the results which will be important for the computations of this paper.

 As in \cite{Paper1}, any element $\gamma \in \Sn_{\cC}$ can be expressed as a power series

 where the $a_i$'s satisfy the equation $x^4-x=0$ and $a_0 \neq 0$.
 Let $F_{0/2}\Sn_{\cC} := \Sn_{\cC}$.
 For $n>0$, let